francomekus/alx-system_engineering-devops/0x00-shell_basics/README.md

-1-listit: Displays the contents list of your current directory
+script changes the working directory to the user"s home directory